 - Diabetic Retinopathy

 A comprehensive eye exam is simple and comfortable.
-It shouldn't take more than 45 to 90 minutes.
-Dr Duncan may have a professional staff member do portions of this exam.
+Your eye exam shouldn't take more than 45 to 90 minutes.
+Dr Duncan may have a professional staff member do portions of this eye exam.
 They should include checks on the following:

 First, Dr. Duncan will ask you about your vision and your general health.
 Possible questions asked: